-Intellectual property refers to the legal rights to ideas, inventions and creations in the industrial, scientific, literary and artistic fields.
+Intellectual property is the legal right to ideas, inventions and creations in the industrial, scientific, literary and artistic fields.
 It also covers symbols, names, images, designs and models used in business.
-You may not realize it, but your business may be creating IP assets that should be protected.
+Without realizing it, your business may be creating IP assets that should be protected.

 Benefits to business

-Establishing intellectual property protection for your goods, services or brand names is important to business for a variety of reasons.
+Establishing intellectual property protection for your goods, services or brand names is important for a variety of reasons.
 Intellectual property can:

-- Prevent competitors from copying or closely imitating a business' product or service.
+- Prevent competitors from copying or closely imitating your products or services

 - Stand out from your competitors — Make intellectual property your best business ally